zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Group Authorization

-For *group* authorization, a callback function must be provided to tell whether a user belongs to a group.
+For *group* authorization, we need to:

+- store group membership information somewhere
+- provide a callback to check for membership
+- define a route which requires some group membership.

+Whether a user belongs to the *admin* group is defined as a boolean in the user profile managed by *AcmeData*.

-First, add the group checking function:
+Then write the group checking function:

 ```python
 # in "auth.py"